deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Map client showing base map

 Click on the "+" icon on the right side to see a list of available layers.
-Tick one (e.g. Municipalities) to enable it in the client.
-It will be generated by your deegree instance.
+Tick the ones you want to see (e.g. municipalities).
+They will be rendered by your deegree webservices instance.

 .. figure:: images/console_workspace_utah2.jpg
    :figwidth: 60%